 Professionally finished look

 Of the three terms, a professionally finished look is the easiest to be attained by a professional or non-professional.
 There is no indication of skill level, techniques or standard of quality that went into making the item.
 It simply indicates the final look of the product--that it appears to be of a professional quality.
 We sell many products that make it possible to attain a professionally finished look with a variety of findings such as crimp beads, bead caps, settings, terminators, connectors and more.

-Handmade means, quite simply, made by hand or with hand tools and not made by a machine.
+Handmade means made by hand or with hand tools ---not by a machine.
 Handmade does not indicate quality; it just describes the means of production.
 The e-commerce website Etsy has many examples of handmade items.
 Some artisans or their customers may appreciate the variability from item to item that may occur with handmade items.

 On the other hand, they may prefer the consistent size and shape produced by machines.
 A great example is smooth round metal beads that are inexpensive because they are mass produced by machines.

 Handcrafted items are indeed made by humans, but the term also indicates the application of skills or handiwork, uniqueness and professional quality.
 Examples of handcrafted components include those with intricate designs or made from lampworked glass, polymer clay, glazed ceramic, porcelain, painted wood and many more materials and techniques.

 Although the components may be handmade or machine made, the final product is assembled by hand, typically in a country different from the country or countries where the components are made.
 This term is used to avoid misrepresenting the product as being handmade in the country where it is assembled: for example, "hand-assembled in the U.S.A." versus "handmade in the U.S.A."